maximilianh/pubMunch/data/journals/README.journals.txt

 Save as tab-sep to wiley.tab

-You can filter this to BioMed-articles with cat wiley.tab | egrep 'Medical|Life|Agric|Chemistry|Environmental' > wileyFiltered.tab
+You can filter this if you like to BioMed-articles with cat wiley.tab | egrep 'Medical|Life|Agric|Chemistry|Environmental' > wileyFiltered.tab

 * Lippincott Williams = Wolters Kluwer

+# This did not work in 2020 anymore:
 # not using this anymore, see below
 #wget http://www.lww.com/opencms/opencms/web/PEMR/PDFs/docs/ratesheet.pdf
 #pdftotext ratesheet.pdf